 Credit: @bobbycaputo on Instagram

 The land on which the Queens County Farm Museum sits has been farmed since 1697, making it a fitting site for old fashioned contests in pie eating and corn husking.
-Those competitions, along with hayrides, carnival rides, and midway games, will take place at the 40th Annual Queens County Fair.
+Those competitions, along with hayrides, carnival rides, and midway games, will take place at the 42nd Annual Queens County Fair.
 There’ll also be live music and theater, farmhouse tours, and competitive exhibits in produce, arts & crafts, and more, with entrants vying for a blue ribbon prize.
 Local food and beer vendors will be on site and the Amazing Maize Maze, which is the only corn maze in New York City, will open on the weekend of the fair.
-September 8-10, Queens, ticket prices vary.
+September 27-28; Queens.
+Check the Queens County website for more info.

 Hudson Valley Garlic Festival (Hudson Valley)